rtavenar/SQFD-TimeSeries/README.md

 Also, if one wants to run experiments on the UCR dataset, she should download it from [here](http://www.cs.ucr.edu/~eamonn/time_series_data/) and paste it (preserving its subfolder structure) to `datasets/ucr`.
-Then, using the software from <>, she should generate time-sensitive features into the folder `datasets/ucr_t` with class information inside `datasets/ucr_classes`.
+Then, using the software from <https://github.com/a-bailly/dbotsw>, she should generate time-sensitive features into the folder `datasets/ucr_t` with class information inside `datasets/ucr_classes`.

-**TODO**: demander à Adeline de mettre en ligne son code avec extraction des timestamps

 # Running
 ## Baseline (BoW)